DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * doing an assessment only QTS

-* training to teach only English language and literature
+* training to teach only English language

 ## How trainee teachers can get the international relocation payment